jacksonrayhamilton/context-coloring/README.md

 - Identifiers are bold when first declared.
 - Comments are gray and italic.

-In JavaScript, we are constantly leveraging closures to bind nearby data.
+JavaScript programmers often leverage closures to bind nearby data to functions.
 Lexical scope information at-a-glance can assist a programmer in understanding the overall structure of a program.
-It can also help curb nasty bugs like implicit globals and name shadowing, and act as an indicator of excessive complexity.
+It can also help curb nasty bugs, like implicit globals and name shadowing.
+A rainbow can indicate excessive complexity.
+A spot of contrast following by an assignment expression could be a side-effect... or, a specially-constructed object's private state could be being manipulated.

-There are some breakthrough advantages, too.
-Context coloring could enable a programmer to write in a functional style.
-It would be easy to tell when he had escaped the boundaries of his function and produced side-effects.

-Context coloring also improves a programmer's ability to write functions that construct objects with implicit private state (which is a good way to avoid `this` too).

 This coloring scheme is probably more useful than conventional JavaScript *syntax* highlighting.
 Highlighting keywords can help detect spelling errors, or alert one to unclosed string literals; but so can a [linter][].

-(If you haven't already, you should [integrate][emacs integration] one into your editor.)
+## Features

+- Light and dark color schemes.
+- Really fast async AST parsing.
+Some parse / recolor times:
+  - jQuery (9191 lines): 0.41 seconds
+  - lodash (6786 lines): 0.22 seconds
+  - Async (1124 lines): 28 milliseconds
+  - mkdirp (98 lines): instant

 ## Usage